-Example: If the Runner has an installed Bank Job when they make a successful run on a remote server, the Runner chooses whether or not to use Bank Job at step step 6.9.5e of the run when it is declared successful.
-However, the Runner does not take the credits off of Bank Job until step 6.9.5f when the Runner would normally access cards from the remote server.
+Example: If the Runner has an installed Bank Job when they make a successful run on a remote server, the Runner chooses whether or not to use Bank Job when its ability resolves after the run is declared successful in step 6.9.5e.
+However, the Runner does not take the credits off of Bank Job until step 6.9.5g when the Runner would normally access cards from the remote server.